How Do I Get a Work Permit During the School Year?

 - Ask for a work permit application in the Guidance Office during the school year, or go to Work Permit Application (PDF) and download the application.

 - Fill out the personal information at the top of the application, have one parent sign the middle portion of the application and have the employer fill out the information required and sign the bottom section of the application

-- Return the completed work permit application to the Garden Grove High School Guidance Office VIA E-MAIL where the work permit will be processed and the actual work permit issued.
+- Return the completed work permit application to the Garden Grove High School Guidance Office via e-mail or in person where the work permit will be processed and the actual work permit issued.